Kometa-Team/Kometa/docs/defaults/chart/basic.md

         | `sort_by_<<key>>`<sup>1</sup>     | **Description:** Changes the Smart Filter Sort of the specified key's collection.<br>**Default:** `sort_by`<br>**Values:** [Any `smart_filter` Sort Option](../../files/builders/smart.md#sort-options)                                         |
         | `in_the_last_<<key>>`<sup>1</sup> | **Description:** Changes how far back the Smart Filter looks.<table class="clearTable"><tr><td>**Default:**</td></tr><tr><td>`released`</td><td>`90`</td></tr><tr><td>`episodes`</td><td>`7`</td></tr></table>**Values:** Number greater than 0 |

         1. Each default collection has a `key` that when calling to effect a specific collection you must replace `<<key>>` with when calling.

     === "Shared Template Variables"

         {%
           include-markdown "../collection_variables.md"
         %}

-    ### Example Template Variable Amendments
+???+ example "Example Template Variable Amendments"

     The below is an example config.yml extract with some Template Variables added in to change how the file works.

-    ???+ tip

-        Anywhere you see this icon:

-        > :fontawesome-solid-circle-plus:

-        That's a tooltip, you can press them to get more information.
+    Click the :fontawesome-solid-circle-plus: icon to learn more

     ```yaml
     libraries:
       Movies: